$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalence Between Models of Different Widths

 The $\mu$P that we stated in Table~\ref{tab:mup_scaling_main} is not exactly the same as the versions of $\mu$P in \citet{yang2023tensor,yang2022tensor}.
 Our convention is intended to facilitate direct comparison with the widening operation that produces the equivalent model in Table~\ref{tab:widening}.
 Below we compare these conventions with those in the prior papers and justify their equivalence.

-\paragraph{One degree of degeneracy.} The choice of $A,B,C,D,\tilde D,E$ in Table~\ref{tab:mup_scaling_main} (ignoring the column of output multiplier) exhibits a symmetry with one degree of degeneracy, which we state as a variant of Lemma~J.1 in \citet{yang2022tensor}.
+\paragraph{One degree of degeneracy.} More generally, one may introduce a width-dependent \emph{weight multiplier} $A$ so that the actual weight relates to the width-independent rescaled weight via $W = A\cdot\overline{W}$, with $\overline{W}_{\alpha\beta}\sim\dnorm{0,B\cdot\overline{\sigma}^2}$.
+In our convention (Table~\ref{tab:mup_scaling_main}), we set $A=1$ for all weight types, which is why $A$ does not appear in the table.
+However, keeping $A$ explicit reveals a symmetry with one degree of degeneracy in the choice of $A,B,C,D,\tilde D,E$, which we state as a variant of Lemma~J.1 in \citet{yang2022tensor}.

 \begin{proposition}[Symmetry of scalings] Consider the setup of an entrywise optimizer with an update function $Q_t$ that is homogeneous of degree $m$.
 Suppose we adopt a parametrization prescribed by scalings $A,B,C,D,\tilde D, E$ as stated in Table~\ref{tab:mup_scaling_main}.